ghuntley/visual-studio-for-windows-layouts/README.md

 Whilst Microsoft offers older versions of Visual Studio for download [via my.visualstudio.com](https://t.co/HJgKTpg5mq?amp=1), Microsoft do not offer a way to install a specific patch release.
 Having the latest of a minor is generally not enough, as new revisions/patch releases can break behaviors.
 Personally, I've lost _days_ to _weeks_ levels of productivity this year with Visual Studio for Windows after upgrading and then being stuck unable to re-install a specific, known working version.

-This community maintained repository allows you to install a specific `productSemanticVersion` of Visual Studio.
+This community maintained repository allows you to download and install a specific `productSemanticVersion` of Visual Studio.

 ## usage